NetHaven/GooeyJS/README.md

 - **ToolbarSeparator** - provides a visual separator for organizing and grouping buttons within toolbars.
 - **ColorPicker** - provides a comprehensive color selection interface with a color button.

+### Windows & Dialogs
+- **Window** - represents a desktop-style window with title bar, close button, and draggable functionality.
+- **Dialog** - provides static methods for displaying system dialog boxes including alerts, confirmations, prompts, and information messages.

 ## Getting Started

-Download GooeyJS.v0.5.0.zip and unzip to your codebase.
+Download GooeyJS.v0.6.0.zip and unzip to your codebase.
 To include GooeyJS, just use the following:

     <script type="module" src="GooeyJS/GooeyJS.js"></script>